Love Through the Lens: 4 Films for Capturing Timeless Couples’ Portraits

 Communication is Key: Connecting with Your Subjects

-Beyond the technical aspects of photography, what truly sets apart a memorable portrait session is the connection between photographer and subject.
+Beyond the technical aspects of film photography, what truly sets apart a memorable portrait session is the connection between photographer and subject.
 Taking the time to understand a couple's story, from how they met to what makes them tick, lays the foundation for capturing authentic moments that reflect their unique bond.
 I always encourage open communication before a session, as it helps put couples at ease and allows me to tailor the shoot to their preferences.

 Preparation is Paramount: From Posing to Packing